 - Enlarged abdomen

 The sign of heart failure is also a symptom of cardiomyopathy.

 Ear Infections & Deafness

 While inflammation is basically of two types, the first type of inflammation is called otitis media.
-It is related to the middle ear inflammation, and the second type of inflammation is called otitis interna, which refers to the inner ear inflammation.
+It is related to middle ear inflammation, and the second type of inflammation is called otitis interna, which refers to inner ear inflammation.

-A canine ear infection can be caused by a variety of different reason or prerequisite diseases which invokes them.
+A canine ear infection can be caused by a variety of different reason or prerequisite diseases that invokes them.
 If you encounter any sign of redness at the ear canal/inside, scratching its ears, consult your vet immediately.